• Pricing

 3. Hit “Compress” and let the tool work its magic.

-4. Download your slimmer, metadata-free file—easy as that!
+4. Download your metadata-free file.
+Done.

 Compressing a PDF to remove metadata